nhudinhtuan/nhudinhtuan.github.io/README.md

 If you have strong background in computer vision, it is very simple for you to customize JSHG according to your preference.

+**Note**:

-**Note**: This plugin uses JSCV library which is developed by Intel, Harvey Mudd College and National University of Singapore.
+- This plugin uses JSCV library which is developed by Intel, Harvey Mudd College and National University of Singapore.

+- This repo is created for CS3282 demo purposes only.

 Examples and Documentation
 -------------